Skip to main content

 Internal Seed Funding

-The Office of Research and Innovation is pleased to announce the AY 23-24 Internal Research Seed Funding Program.
+The Office of Research and Innovation is pleased to announce the 2026 Internal Research Seed Funding Program.
 The goal of this program is to provide seed funding for research projects that have the potential to attract significant external funding.
 Proposals that involve collaborations across multiple colleges/schools are strongly encouraged.
-The seed funding is designed to be a one-time award to facilitate faculty research and encourage interdisciplinary collaborations to improve prospects for success in obtaining external funding to support their research.
+The seed funding is designed to be a one-time award to facilitate faculty research and encourage interdisciplinary collaborations to improve prospects for success in obtaining external funding or to develop technologies that could lead to commercialization or establish significant industry collaborations.

 Request for Proposals (RFP)

-To support and promote the growth of multidisciplinary, multi-investigator, sponsored research activity at UMass Dartmouth, the Office of Research and Innovation invites faculty to submit proposals detailing their ideas.
+To support and promote the growth of sponsored research activity at UMass Dartmouth, the Office of Research and Innovation invites faculty to submit proposals detailing their ideas.
 Successful proposals will have:

-2. a clear and feasible plan for attracting external funding, and
+2. Clear and feasible plan for attracting external funding.

-3. the involvement of faculty researchers from different academic disciplines and/or colleges/schools, where appropriate.
+3. Involvement of faculty researchers from different academic disciplines and/or colleges/schools, where appropriate.

-Complete proposals must be submitted electronically to the Research Development Grant Portal (https://umassd.infoready4.com/)
+Complete proposals must be submitted electronically to the Research Development Grant Portal.

 Eligibility

 All UMass Dartmouth tenured and tenure-track faculty are eligible.
 The intent of this program is to fund new research projects proposed by individuals or to encourage new collaborations.
-Previous seed award recipients are eligible to apply, provided that they are proposing a distinctly new project or working with a new collaborative team, and can demonstrate prior successful leveraging of seed funding to support grant proposals.
+Previous seed award recipients are eligible to apply, provided they are proposing a distinctly new project or working with a new collaborative team, and have secured external grant support since their last award.

 The total budget request may not exceed $25,000.
 Please see the additional budget guidelines below.

-3. Make an oral presentation along with other teams in the Fall of
+3. Make an oral presentation along with other teams in the Spring semester 2027.

-4. Acknowledge the support of the Office Research and Innovation when submitting articles for publication as a result of this award.
-The following statement can be used: “This research was supported by the Seed Funding program from the Office of Research and Innovation at the University of Massachusetts Dartmouth, USA.”
+4. Acknowledge the support of the Office Research and Innovation when submitting articles for publication resulting from this award.
+The following statement can be used: “This research was supported by the Seed Funding Program from the Office of Research and Innovation at the University of Massachusetts Dartmouth, USA.”

-5. Consult with the Vice Chancellor for Research prior to discussing any potential intellectual property arrangements with a company and/or outside
+5. Consult with the Chief Research Officer prior to discussing any potential intellectual property arrangements with a company and/or outside entity.

 1. Problem Statement